31 Best Trout Lures Of 2023 Rated By Trout Guides

 8. Luhr Jensen Kwikfish X-Treme and FlatFish

-It does not dive deep so a low rod tip and the addition of a split shot a foot or two up the line might be required.
+It does not dive deep, so a low rod tip and the addition of a split shot a foot or two up the line might be required.
 The 2 to 4-inch range is best.

-Common Questions About Trout Lures
+Common Questions About Lure Uses For Trout

 What colors are best for trout?

-Natural colors are great for fooling trout but at times bright shiny flashy colors will work equally well or even better.
+Natural colors are great for fooling trout, but at times, bright-shiny flashy colors will work equally well or even better.
 My go-to colors are black, silver, white, yellow, olive, and minnow or shad patterns.

-What Are The Best Trout Lures For Rivers?
+What Are The Best Lures For Rivers?

-What Are The Best Trout Lures For Ponds?
+What Are The Best Lures For Trout Ponds?

-The best trout lures for ponds are heavy spoons designed for casting far, but spinners and crankbaits are great for fishing high in the water column, and jigs are good for fishing deep and on the bottom.
+The best lures for ponds are heavy spoons designed for casting far, but spinners and crankbaits are great for fishing high in the water column, and jigs are good for fishing deep and on the bottom.

-What Are The Best Trout Lures For Lakes
+What Are The BestLures For Lakes

-The best trout lures for lakes are heavy-casting spoons like the Luhr Jensen Krocodile Spoons, as well as larger spinners, and 3 to 5-inch deep-lip crankbaits are also very productive for getting deeper trout.
+The best lures for lakes are heavy-casting spoons like the Luhr Jensen Krocodile Spoons, as well as larger spinners, and 3 to 5-inch deep-lip crankbaits are also very productive for getting deeper trout.

-What Are The Best Trout Lures For Trolling
+What Are The Best Lures For Trolling Trout

-The best trout lures for trolling are flutter spoons and crankbaits with shallow or deep diving lips to get to different depths where the trout are feeding.
+The best lures for trolling are flutter spoons and crankbaits with shallow or deep diving lips to get to different depths where the trout are feeding.

 What Are The Best Lures For Stocked Trout